About the Species

 Where They Live

-Minke whales prefer temperate to boreal waters but are also found in tropical and subtropical areas.
+Common minke whales prefer temperate to boreal waters but are also found in tropical and subtropical areas.
 They feed most often in cooler waters at higher latitudes and can be found in both coastal/inshore and oceanic/offshore areas.
 Their distribution is considered cosmopolitan because they can occur in polar, temperate, and tropical waters in most seas and areas worldwide.
 Minke whales, like some other species of cetaceans, migrate seasonally and can travel long distances.
 Some animals and stocks of this species have resident home ranges and are not highly migratory.
 The distribution of minke whales varies by age, reproductive status, and sex.
 Older mature males are commonly found in the polar regions in and near the ice edge—often in small social groups—during the summer feeding season.
 Mature females will also migrate farther into the higher latitudes, but generally remain in coastal waters.
 Immature animals are more solitary and usually stay in lower latitudes during the summer.
 Minke whales in Alaskan waters are migratory, but animals in the inland waters of California/Oregon/Washington are considered "residents" because they establish home ranges.
 Northern minke whales have a widespread distribution in the Northern Hemisphere and are found throughout the northern Atlantic and Pacific Oceans.
 Their range extends from the ice edge in the Arctic during the summer to near the equator during winter.
 Dwarf minke whales are distributed close to the polar region in the Southern Hemisphere, especially during the summer months, but are more common in temperate and warmer waters of middle and lower latitudes.
-They are frequently reported in areas off of Australia (such as the Great Barrier Reef), South America and South Africa.
-The distribution of the Antarctic and dwarf minke species partially overlaps, mostly in the lower latitudes of the Antarctic minke's range (in the Southern Ocean).
-The Antarctic minke whale also has a similar distribution in the Southern Hemisphere and has been reported as far south as 78° south in the Ross Sea during the summer.
-In the southern Atlantic Ocean, Minke whales are usually found between 20° and 65° south.
-Immature individuals generally do not travel past 42° south.
-These whales migrate far distances seasonally, feeding in and around the ice edge during the summer and moving to mating/calving grounds during the winter (7° S to 35° south).
+They are frequently reported in areas off of Australia (such as the Great Barrier Reef), South America, and South Africa.
+The dwarf minke whales are usually found between 20° and 60° South, but immature individuals generally do not travel past 42° South.
+These whales migrate far distances seasonally, feeding in high latitudes during the summer and moving to mating/calving grounds during the winter (7° to 35° South).

 Lifespan & Reproduction

-Minke whales become sexually mature at around 3 to 8 years of age (7 to 8 years for Antarctic minke whales), which is about when they reach 23 feet in size.
+Minke whales become sexually mature at around 3 to 8 years of age, which is about when they reach 23 feet in size.
 Mating and calving most likely occurs during the winter.
 After a gestation period of 10 to 11 months, females give birth to a single calf that is about 8 to 11.5 feet in length and weighs 700 to 1,000 pounds.
 The calf is weaned from nursing after 4 to 6 months.
-The reproductive interval for females is estimated at 14 months, but calving may occur annually.
+The reproductive interval for females is estimated at 10 to 11 months, but calving may occur annually.
 Mother-calf pairs are usually sighted in the lower latitudes of the wintering grounds, but they are much rarer in the summer feeding grounds closer to the poles.
 The estimated lifespan of minke whales is up to 50 years.

 Historically, whalers have exploited minke whales since at least the 1930s.
 Hunters had previously overlooked them because of their relatively small size.
-Since commercial whalers started targeting minke whales, several thousand have been hunted in the Northern Hemisphere, and at least 100,000 have been killed in the Southern Hemisphere.
-In the past, these whales were commercially hunted by China, Iceland, Korea, Russia and Taiwan.
+Since commercial whalers started targeting minke whales, several thousand have been hunted in the Northern Hemisphere.
+In the Southern Hemisphere, just a few dwarf minke whales were hunted because whalers were more interested in the larger Antarctic minke whales.
+In the past, these minke were commercially hunted by whalers from China, Iceland, Korea, Russia, and Taiwan.

 Entanglement in Fishing Gear